jianchun/ChakraCore/Chakra Components.md

     exceed `maxFreePageCount` (default 1024 --> 4MB, but 0 for thread page
     allocator), create a new decommit segment and allocate from it.

-    4. Finally allocate a new empty segment and allocate from it.
+    4. Otherwise allocate a new empty segment and allocate from it.

+`void ReleaseAllocation(PageAllocation * allocation)`

+    Call `Release` with allocation->pageCount/segment info.

 `void Release(void * address, size_t pageCount, void * segmentParam)`